 Incorporating environmentally and socially responsible practices is an important part of the operational planning, preparation and execution of the Bank of America Chicago Marathon.
-Learn more about 2013 initiatives below and help us continue to make the Chicago Marathon a leader in event sustainability in 2014.
+Learn more about event initiatives below and help us continue to make the Chicago Marathon a leader in event sustainability.

 - Participant T-shirts, a product of Nike’s Considered Design line, were made from recycled polyester

-- All electricity used at the Expo is offset with clean, affordable wind energy, a commitment of McCormick Place
+- All electricity used at the Health & Fitness Expo is offset with clean, affordable wind energy, a commitment of McCormick Place.

 - 100% recycled paper products were dispensed at 1,500 portable restrooms and 40 hand washing stations in Grant Park and on the course route

 - All participants and spectators were encouraged to take advantage of a variety of public transportation options and increased levels of service from both CTA and Metra to get to and from the start and finish line areas in Grant Park.